applied-systems-biology/jipipe-website/content/documentation-java-api/parameter-type/_index.md

 A custom parameter type must be JSON-serializable via the [Jackson](https://github.com/FasterXML/jackson) library.
 It is associated to an editor UI that is responsible for updating the parameter value from the GUI.

+{{% notice warning %}}
+A parameter type cannot be a generic class.
+This is due to restrictions in the JVM.
+We recommend to create a sub-class for a list of a parameter if you require a list of it down the line.
+The list parameter inherits from the ListParameter class.
+{{% /notice %}}

 ## Creating an editor

 To create an editor UI, you have to inherit from [ACAQParameterEditorUI](/external/apidocs/org/hkijena/acaq5/ui/grapheditor/settings/ACAQParameterEditorUI.html).